pisv/gethandly.wiki-playground/Home.md

 inside a Foo file).
 These elements constitute a *code model* for the Foo language, from the workspace root level down to structural elements inside source files.
-In this article we'll walk you through the process of implementing this model.
+In this article we'll walk you through the process of implementing this model with Handly.

 The article is organized as a step-by-step guide, each step taking you around Handly in increasing detail.

 1. [[Step Zero]] gets you set up for further development of the running example.